jussivirkkala/Hikvision-Set/README.md

 # Hikvision-Set

 Hik-Set is a simple utility to change Day/Night/Auto mode of 1-2 Hikvision camera.
+Used for controlling day/night mode of https://stratuseeg.com/ cameras.

+- 2020-11-29 1.1.3 Writing separate log each computer.
+Using computer specific settings if exist.
-- 2020-11-19 1.2.0 Log with fewer rows
+- 2020-11-19 1.2.0 Log with fewer rows.
-- 2020-11-18 1.1.0 Using .ini and writing .log
+- 2020-11-18 1.1.0 Using .ini and writing .log.
 - 2020-11-08 1.0.0 First version.

 ![HIK-Set](HIK-Set.png)